 Welcome to Camargue

-Forget all about time in this hauntingly-beautiful part of Provence, roamed by black bulls, white horses and pink flamingos.
+Forget all about time in this hauntingly beautiful part of Provence, roamed by black bulls, white horses and pink flamingos.
 This is slow-go country, a timeless wetland chequered with silver salt pans, waterlogged rice paddies and traditional gardians ('cowboys').
-But birds are perhaps the delta's greatest attraction – flamingos are the obvious star attraction, but there are countless other species to spot.
+But birds are perhaps the delta's greatest feature – flamingos are the obvious star attraction, but there are countless other species to spot.

 The main town of the region, diminutive Arles, is a show-stopper.
 Wander the narrow golden-hued streets, the same ones that famously inspired Van Gogh, to find the town's lovely restored Roman amphitheatre, top-notch art and history museums, and world-class restaurants.

 The Camargue's two largest towns are the seaside pilgrim's outpost Stes-Maries-de-la-Mer and, to the northwest, the walled town of Aigues-Mortes.